 The recent revival of the NFT market has inspired many enthusiasts by bringing them hope that this niche sector has a chance at survival.
 However, the upcoming regulatory frameworks may completely kill what’s left of this segment of the blockchain industry with the SEC proposing to subject tiny marketplaces to the same requirements as exchanges by classifying NFTs as securities.

-General trends in the industry
+General trends in the industry: central bank digital currency

 We are watching how official authorities around the globe are finally taking the DeFi segment seriously and thinking about various ways to approach the issue of the inevitable integration of these unfamiliar financial instruments into national economies.
 The EU is certainly among the leaders in terms of adoption rate and many member states like the Netherlands are interested in establishing themselves as the next big tech hubs where developers and users can feel safe.

 In the Middle East and Northern Africa, the tendency to use Bitcoin, Tether, and Ethereum is much higher compared to other regions.
 Issues like the unbanked population and, in some cases, international sanctions are pushing businesses toward the adoption of Bitcoin as a universal exchange medium on the international level.
-At the same time, failing local economies and weakening fiat (looking at you, Turkey) also make tokens look 0far more appealing.
+At the same time, failing local economies and weakening fiat (looking at you, Turkey) also make tokens look far more appealing.

 We can safely assume that some trends that were started at the end of 2023 are going to strengthen in 2024:

-- The overall push toward legalization of cryptocurrency operations.
+The overall push toward legalization of cryptocurrency operations.
 With many countries within the EU already rolling out licensing frameworks under MiCA and the UAE making it easier for providers to obtain legal status, it seems that many governments are in a race to create a better environment for DeFi projects to flourish.
 It is a reasonable desire since some estimates say that the efficiency of local economies could be improved in many ways including lower remittances and faster payment processing if they adopt DeFi instruments.

-- Tighter control over assets.
+Tighter control over assets.
 The US is certainly among the strictest countries in the juridical sense.
-Yes, the Chinese People's Republic is banning some instruments outright, but they are against many DeFi concepts in general.
+Yes, the Chinese People’s Republic is banning some instruments outright, but they are against many DeFi concepts in general.
 The SEC in America is a different story with its strong push toward classifying everything as security.
 There seems to be a significant pushback from users and companies, but the battle is far from over and we might see a day when an NFT is considered a real investment and must be approached as such.

-- Focus on AML practices.
+Focus on AML practices.
 Many centralized exchanges and even DEXes are abiding by the requirements of AML and KYC guidelines.
 In some cases, you have to disclose personal information and identity to conduct a transaction.
 The EU specifically wants to focus on the implementation of stricter anti-money laundering laws and prevent terrorist organizations and criminals from receiving financing through decentralized ledgers.
 This goes against the ideal version of DeFi imagined by enthusiasts who believe that this push will bring centralization and oversight to the world of blockchain.

 These trends are very apparent in the current juridical landscape surrounding Bitcoin, Ethereum, and other prominent networks.
 While many governments are still lagging behind (i.e. the UK), the Middle East and EU are doing everything they can to expedite the introduction of novel digital assets into their economies.
 With many EU member states struggling to revitalize their financial sectors, it is completely understandable why the Netherlands and Nordic countries are pushing toward faster adoption of new types of securities.